railroader/InterfacesExample/README.md

 # InterfacesExample
-Interface to demonstrate how to loosely couple a Data Access
+Interface to demonstrate how to loosely couple Data Access